 Northwest Members Raise Nearly $500,000 for Fire Recovery

-When the Northern California Conference (NCC) set up a special help fund to respond to this devastating tragedy, hundreds of members in the Pacific Northwest joined others from around the country to donate toward church-organized relief efforts.
+When the Northern California Conference (NCC) and other church organizations set up special help funds to respond to this devastating tragedy, hundreds of members in the Pacific Northwest joined others from around the country to donate toward church-organized relief efforts.

 The six local conferences throughout the North Pacific Union Conference (NPUC) eagerly mobilized their members for this critical need.
 As of Dec.
-31, 2018, more than $481,000 in donations were collected — most of them directed toward relief efforts for Paradise victims, with a smaller portion for the wider service needs through Adventist Community Services.
-The NPUC has remitted the Paradise fire funds to NCC.
+31, 2018, more than $481,000 in donations was collected — much of the funds directed toward relief efforts for Paradise victims, with a smaller portion for the wider service needs through Adventist Community Services.

 Northwest members have historically been generous donors toward world mission projects.
 The response to this crisis, closer to home, was perhaps heightened by many personal connections.
 Paradise was a desired destination for many Adventist retirees who had Northwest roots.
 The local Adventist church, academy and grade school were impacted by the fire, affecting all the members and students.